Pet Utopia: Creating a Safe Yard for Dogs and Cats

 Lastly, a hazard you might not have ever considered.
 Your friends and neighbors.
 When you have visitors, pay close attention to your gate.

 Sometimes our friends don't realize that a dog is watching and waiting for the opportunity to make a break for it.
 A gate left open will mean a dog on the run.

 This nightmare can lead to a dog that never comes home or worse, a dog that is hit by a car.

 Now, Go Buy Some Toys!

-Once you have checked your yard for these hidden hazards, it's time to look around and find ways to make this space fun for your pets.
 A visit to the local pet store will be just what the doctor ordered.
-Bring home the correct size balls and fetching toys.
+Bring home the correct size and fetching toys.
 Buy proper chew toys for the breed you own.
 Bring home healthy treats.

 If you really want to be proactive, check out these ways to make your lawn even safer for your dog.